 Why certain kinds of hospitals are at greater risk

 There have been several studies conducted on what healthcare facilities are targeted by hackers.
-The data suggest that hospitals appear to be more commonly targeted than any other covered healthcare entities and that there are concerns with physical and digital data compliance.
+The data suggest that hospitals appear to be more commonly targeted than any other covered healthcare entities and that there are concerns with physical and digital healthcare data compliance.
 Physical items such as paper records, microfiche or film thefts are more common than data breaches, however, it can be argued that data breaches typically compromise a higher volume of patients data and can have a more significant impact on the patient and the healthcare organization.

 One such key study that can be evidenced is the American Journal of Managed Care (AJMC).
-In February 2018, the research team concatenated multiple data sets, comparing data breach information from the Office for Civil Rights (OCR) with characteristics of hospitals types from the American Hospital Association (AHA) databases.
+In February 2018, the research team concatenated multiple data sets, comparing healthcare data breach information from the Office for Civil Rights (OCR) with characteristics of hospitals types from the American Hospital Association (AHA) databases.

-The analysis looked at all large data security events that occurred from 2009 until 2016, an incredible 30% of high-volume attacks targeted healthcare organizations.
+The analysis looked at all large healthcare data security events that occurred from 2009 until 2016, an incredible 30% of high-volume attacks targeted healthcare organizations.

-- 215 healthcare organizations reported data breaches.
+- 215 healthcare organizations reported healthcare data breaches.
 This number is of total breaches impacting 500 (or more) patients.